 I’ve long been a fan of Tour Edge clubs, I’ve used their irons in the past and have never found a better fairway wood than their Exotics range.
 However, we are here to talk about their new high launch (HL) 4 driver.

-Tour Edge manage to provide all of this forgiveness in a driver costing less that $200.
+Tour Edge manages to provide all of this forgiveness in a driver costing less than $200.
 Which is a key reason I’ve fitted so many golfers I’ve coached over the years with Tour Edge equipment.